 Quarterly profit from South America jumped to 337 million euros from 275 million euros a year ago.
 Full-year profit from the U.S. increased to 475 million euros compared with a 691 million-euro loss a year ago because of the goodwill charge.

-MetLife Inc. (MET), the largest U.S. life insurer, today agreed to buy Chilean pension manager AFP Provida SA from BBVA in a deal valued about $2 billion.
+MetLife Inc. (MET:US), the largest U.S. life insurer, today agreed to buy Chilean pension manager AFP Provida SA from BBVA in a deal valued about $2 billion.
 BBVA said the transaction will generate a net gain of 500 million euros from the sale that will conclude in the second half of this year.

 To contact the reporter on this story: Charles Penty in Madrid at firstname.lastname@example.org